 - CIVMARs in a leave status who have medical issues arise which can affect their duty status, such as scheduling of routine tests, elective surgery, and prolonged dental work, should keep their MSO (if assigned to a ship) and the MSC Medical Office informed of their status and submit appropriate supporting documentation.

-- Recurrent medical repatriations for the same problem can be grounds for being made permanently NFFD.
-Repatriation for failure to meet your responsibilities such as having enough medication or prescription eyewear to complete a deployment can result in disciplinary action.
+- Repeated repatriation for failure to meet your responsibilities such as having enough medication or prescription eyewear to complete a deployment may result in disciplinary action.

 Alpha A-F: 757-341-6478

 Out-port (underway / OCONUS) Medical Notice for CIVMARs

 The Medical Services Officer (MSO) or Medical Department Representative (MDR) is responsible for ensuring each mariner is medically screened when reporting onboard and before departing the ship to identify what agency required occupational examinations, if any, are needed.
 Your medical surveillance program occupational examination(s) may be scheduled before departing the ship and the MSO/MDR can assist you with scheduling or you can call the CIVMAR Support Center, 757-341-4610 or 757-341-4611

 The out-port occupational medical examination process enables you to obtain your required MSC occupational examinations at Navy Medical Treatment Facilities (MTF) or contracted Occupational Health clinics while at home on leave.
 The intent is to allow maximum flexibility in obtaining required medical examinations closer to your residence and allowing you to spend more time in a personal leave status.
 You have the option to complete your exam either while on leave or when you return to the CIVMAR Support Unit (CSU).